deployKF/website/content/guides/configs.md

 ## Configuration Guides

-deployKF is incredibly configurable, so we provide a number of guides to help you get started with common configuration tasks.
+deployKF is incredibly configurable via its centralized [values system](#about-values).
+To help you get started with common configuration tasks, we have created the following guides.

 ### __Platform Configuration__

+The following guides help you configure the deployKF platform itself, including user authentication, authorization, and branding.

 <table markdown="span">
   <tr>